-The default name for configuration files is .coveragerc, in the same directory coverage.py is being run in.
+The default name for the configuration file is .coveragerc, in the same directory coverage.py is being run in.
 Most of the settings in the configuration file are tied to your source code and how it should be measured, so it should be stored with your source, and checked into source control, rather than put in your home directory.